 The muscle itself is not tight.
 Your mind is holding the muscle tight as a result of your behavioral patterns.

-So more than just physical process of releasing a tight muscle through stretching and myofascial release, Somatics is a mental practice of telling the mind to let go.
+So more than just the physical process of releasing a tight muscle through stretching and myofascial release, Somatics is a mental practice of telling the mind to let go.

 Mission to Function at 100%